Cross-strait financial businesses

-(8) development of asset management and personal financial planning services for the greater China area;
+(8) development of asset management and personal financial planning services for the Greater China area;

-(9) expansion of insurance-related businesses and services;
+(9) expanding insurance-related businesses and services;

 (10) eliminating obstacles and obtaining favorable conditions for access to Mainland markets through supervisory cooperation.

-3. Financial services firms’ cross-strait presence
+3. Financial services firms’cross-strait presence